 CSD 829.
-Audiology Externship B. 1-6 credits.
+Audiology Externship B. 1-6 credits or CE 850.
+Professional Internship.
+1-5 credits, which may be repeated for credit.

 Full-time clinical practicum with limited supervision at clinical settings external to the Communication Sciences and Disorders Applied Laboratory.
 Prerequisites: CSD 819, permission of instructor and head of department.